“MISSISSIPPI SUMMER” November Performances

-After a successful run in Seattle, Mississippi Summer is coming to New York in Fall 2024.
+After a successful run in Seattle, Mississippi Summer is coming to these Landmark Manhattan locations in November:

 “Mississippi Summer” Highlights Jewish Role in Civil Rights Struggle